 Find out more about the people behind the advice in this new series of interviews with our solicitors.
-Say hello to Michael Key, who’s our dispute resolution partner.
+Say hello to Michael Key, our dispute resolution partner.

 What inspired you to practise law in the first place?
-Tell us about your legal career so far.

 How does working with Harper James compare with other firms you have worked at?